busterwood/Caching/README.md

 * when a collection happens `Gen1` is thrown away and `Gen0` is moved to `Gen1`
 * when an item is read from `Gen1` it is promted back to `Gen0`

-Internally, `GenerationalReadThroughCachee<TKey, TValue>` uses a lock (Monitor) to protect it's data structures, but the lock is released if a read to the underlying data source is required.
+Internally, `GenerationalReadThroughCache<TKey, TValue>` uses a lock (Monitor) to protect it's data structures, but the lock is released if a read to the underlying data source is required.

 ### When does a collection happen?

-The `GenerationalReadThroughCachee<TKey, TValue>` contructor takes two arguments that control collection:
+The `GenerationalReadThroughCache<TKey, TValue>` contructor takes two arguments that control collection:

 * if a `gen0Limit` is set then a collection will occur when `Gen0` reaches that limit
 * if `timeToLive` is set then a an un-read entry will be evicted some time after this (unless the `gen0Limit` was reached since the last collection)